FAQ

 \\THESE THINGS ARE NOT ALLOWED

-We will be abiding by the same rules that are always in effect at Petrie Island.
+We will be abiding by the same rules that are always in effect at Millennium Park.
 You may not consume your own alcohol, and dogs are not permitted on the island.
 You will be expected to show respect for the volunteers, other guests and authorities.
 Failure to do so may result in being asked to leave the premises.